postmanlabs/labs-docs/src/pages/docs/sending-requests/capturing-request-data/capturing-http-requests.md

     * On Windows, select **Start > Settings > Network & internet > Wi-Fi** or **Ethernet**.
 Your IP address is listed under **Properties**.

-1. Open the wireless settings of your client device and update the configuration of the network connection to use a HTTP Proxy.
+1. Open the wireless settings of your client device and update the configuration of the network connection to use an HTTP Proxy.
 For example, in iOS:

     1. Select **Settings > Wi-Fi**.
     1. Select <img alt="Information icon" src="https://assets.postman.com/postman-docs/icon-information-v9-5.jpg" width="16px" style="vertical-align:middle;margin-bottom:5px"> next to a Wi-Fi connection.